Messenger Marketing. Chatbots.

 How would you even do that?

-Well, lucky for you — I read basically everything there is to know about marketing with chatbots and created a step-by-step guide to help you build out a strategic Messenger Marketing plan for your business.
+Well, lucky for you — I read and applied basically everything there is to know about marketing with chatbots and created a step-by-step guide to help you build out a strategic Messenger Marketing plan for your business.

 Are you interested in using chatbots to grow strategically?
 Keep reading this practical guide.